ECCC-MSC/open-data/docs/msc-data/lightning/readme_lightning-datamart_en.md

 * __HHmm__ : Hour and minute when data are produced
 * __Z__ : Time zone (UTC hour)
 * __MSC__ : Constant string indicating that the data is from the Meteorologcal Service of Canada (MSC)
-* __Lightning__ : Constant string indicating that data is from lightning density production system
+* __Lightning__ : Constant string indicating that data contain observed flash density
 * __2.5km__ : Constant string indicating the horizontal data resolution
 * __tif__ : File extention indicating the GeoTIFF format